nickhashira12/CTI-Cognitive-Throughput-Infrastructure/research/open-questions.md

 This document tracks unresolved questions across the CTI framework.
 It is a living document — questions are added as the framework evolves, and closed when addressed by an accepted RFC or published research.

-> **v3.0.0 note.** References to "First Law" and "Second Law" have been replaced with "Specification 1" and "Specification 2" to reflect the protocol reframing.
-The underlying questions are unchanged.
+> **v3.1.0 note.** Q1.3 is now closed; resolution recorded inline below.
+References to "First Law" and "Second Law" were replaced with "Specification 1" and "Specification 2" in v3.0.0 to reflect the protocol reframing.

 ---